A joint program sponsored by GSISS, the Heritage Trust, and the Washington Theological Consortium.

-The Christian-Muslim Studies Certificate is a continuation of the work of Taha Al-Alwani of our Affiliate Member, the Graduate School of Islamic and Social Sciences, and of The Heritage Trust.
+The Muslim-Christian Studies Certificate is a continuation of the work of Taha Al-Alwani of our Affiliate Member, the Graduate School of Islamic and Social Sciences, and of The Heritage Trust.

 Why Pursue Muslim-Christian Studies?

-By Dr. Richard Jones, Al-Alwani Chair of Muslim Christian studies
+By Dr. Richard Jones, Al-Alwani Chair of Muslim Christian studies, emeritus